-Newborn jaundice (yellowing of the skin and whites of the eyes) is quite common and ‘normal’ in newborn babies as all babies are born with more red blood cells than they need for life outside the uterus, and these are broken down releasing the yellow pigment bilirubin.
-If levels of the yellow pigment bilirubin climb too high however it could be dangerous for your baby.
+Newborn jaundice (yellowing of the skin and whites of the eyes) is quite common in newborn babies as all babies are born with more red blood cells than they need for life outside the uterus, and these are broken down releasing the yellow pigment bilirubin.
+If levels of bilirubin climb too high however it could be dangerous for your baby.
 Getting breastfeeding established promptly can help reduce the risk of high levels of bilirubin, see Breastfeeding Tips for Newborns for help to get breastfeeding off to a good start or contact your IBCLC lactation consultant for one-to-one help.

-This article discusses the treatment for jaundice when treatment is needed.
-For further reading about symptoms of jaundice and what causes it see What are the Symptoms of Jaundice?
-A summary of the different types of jaundice, the risk factors for dangerous levels of bilirubin and more ideas to get breastfeeding off to a good start can be found in Jaundice in Breastfeeding Babies.
+This article discusses the options for treatment for jaundice when it is needed.
+For further reading about symptoms of jaundice and what causes it see Causes and Symptoms of Jaundice.
+For a summary of the different types of jaundice, the risk factors for dangerous levels of bilirubin and more ideas to get breastfeeding off to a good start see Jaundice in Breastfeeding Babies.

 When does jaundice require treatment?

-Although bilirubin levels can be measured and serve as a guide to treatment when they cross a certain threshold.
-The baby’s medical team will also take account of each baby’s unique situation.
-A baby’s age, weight, whether premature, when the jaundice started, whether the baby is feeding well along with any maternal and infant health factors will all be considered before deciding on a threshold for treatment.
-This can create some uncertainty about the exact levels of bilirubin that require treatment for a particular baby, particularly in babies with darker skin tones (Thomas, 2012; ABM,2 2010; NICE,3 2010; Mohrbacher, 2010).
+Bilirubin levels can be measured and serve as a guide to treatment when they cross a certain threshold.
+The baby’s medical team will also take account of each baby’s medical situation.
+The baby’s age, whether premature, their weight, when the jaundice started, whether the baby is feeding well along with any maternal and infant health factors will all be considered before deciding when to start treatment.
+This can create some uncertainty about the exact levels of bilirubin that require treatment for an individual baby, particularly in babies with darker skin tones1.

 National Institute for Health and Care Excellence (NICE) recommendations can be found in Jaundice in Newborn Babies Under 28 Days (2016).
-Their information includes a threshold table and treatment threshold graphs to assess and treat jaundice based on bilirubin levels found in the blood:
+Their information includes a threshold table and treatment threshold graphs to assess and treat jaundice based on bilirubin levels found in the blood.

-The Academy of Breastfeeding Medicine (ABM) 2010 also has guidelines for managing jaundice over 35 weeks gestation which they advise reading in conjunction with the American Academy of Pediatrics (AAP) 2004 Clinical Practice Guideline on Management of Hyperbilirubinemia in the Newborn Infant 35 or More Weeks of Gestation and the 2009 update to the guideline.
-All these documents are supportive of preserving breastfeeding.
+The Academy of Breastfeeding Medicine (ABM) 2010 also has guidelines for managing jaundice over 35 weeks gestation which they advise reading in conjunction with the American Academy of Pediatrics (AAP) 2004 document: Clinical Practice Guideline on Management of Hyperbilirubinemia in the Newborn Infant 35 or More Weeks of Gestation and the 2009 update to the guideline.

 How is bilirubin measured?